MirielCH/Maya-the-Bee/PRIVACY.md

 ## Contact me

-For any questions or concerns regarding this policy, you may contact me (Miriel#0001) on Discord directly.
+For any questions or concerns regarding this policy, you may contact me (Miriel#0001) in the [Maya the Bee support server](https://discord.gg/NShwfuGED2).